-When country side is mentioned, the image that comes to mind is of beautiful emerald green hills and soft cloudy days.
-This is a fantasy the country side is alive and vibrant with textures and hews that dazzle the eyes, diversity that’s as unique as an abstract oil painting and beauty that takes your breath away.
+When the countryside is mentioned, the image that comes to mind is of beautiful emerald green hills and soft cloudy days.
+This is a fantasy the countryside is alive and vibrant with textures and hews that dazzle the eyes, the diversity that’s as unique as an abstract oil painting, and beauty that takes your breath away.

-The Magaliesberg Circular is a 200km circular route which encompasses the Witwatersrand botanical garden, Krugersdorp, Krugersdorp Game Reserve, The Sterkfontein caves, Rhino Park, hekpoort valley and the Magaliesberg and Hartebeespoort Dam.
+The Magaliesberg Circular is a 200km circular route that encompasses the Witwatersrand botanical garden, Krugersdorp, Krugersdorp Game Reserve, The Sterkfontein caves, Rhino Park, hekpoort valley, and the Magaliesberg and Hartebeespoort Dam.

-The Crocodile ramble route which includes Croc City crocodile farm.
+The Crocodile Ramble route includes the Croc City crocodile farm.

-Soutpansberg birding route, for all those birding enthusiast and nature lovers.
-The route includes Eastern Limpopo River valley, Eastern Soutpansberg, Kruger national park, North Western Flats, North Eastern Venda and the South Western Flats.
+Soutpansberg birding route, for all those birding enthusiasts and nature lovers.
+The route includes Eastern Limpopo River valley, Eastern Soutpansberg, Kruger national park, North-Western Flats, North Eastern Venda, and the South Western Flats.

 Ribbola Open Africa Route, for lovers of #African curious such as arts and crafts.